Link Search Menu Expand Document

 To discover why people act, individually and jointly.
 This is the overall aim of the course.

-Our premises is that discovering why people act requires multiple methods: philosophical, psychological and formal.
+Our premise is that discovering why people act requires multiple methods: philosophical, psychological and formal.

 An obstacle is that these three methods—philosophical, psychological and formal—are associated with different theories and the theories seem to be inconsistent with each other.